 - Repeat until you've made desired amount, or they are all done.
 You can store extras (before they are fried in oil!) in the freezer to fry later on.

-That's another great benefit to this recipe, you can make 50 at a time and only fry 10 one day and save the others for when you feel like it.
+That's another great benefit to this recipe.
+You can make 50 at a time and only fry 10 one day and save the others for when you feel like it.

 Voila!
 You've just made lumpia!
 It's okay if they're not all perfect or the same size.
 Over time, you will learn how to make them all uniform.
-Trust me it took me years to master the art of lumpia rolling.
+Trust me.
+It took me years to master the art of lumpia rolling.

 You can use any type of dipping sauce you prefer.
-My choice is pain old ketchup.
+My choice is plain old ketchup.
 I know some people who like to use the store-bought sweet and sour sauce and duck sauce.
 Some people like them plain.
 They are great either way.
 But I strongly recommend trying them with ketchup.
 They're a perfect pair!

 Vary It Up!

-Once you master this base recipe, you can always make your own variations to it and make it you own.
-You could add your favorite vegetables (like shredded cabbage, bean sprouts, sliced celery, ect).
+Once you master this base recipe, you can always make your own variations to it and make it your own.
+You could add your favorite vegetables (like shredded cabbage, bean sprouts, sliced celery, etc.).
 You can even change the type of ground meat; my mother sometimes used ground beef and pork together.
 You could probably also use ground turkey.
 Whatever your preference, whatever your favorites are, the different combination possibilities are endless with this base idea.